lkoepsel/microserver/README.md

 I also replaced the four lists, (*labels, pins, gpio, states*) with the class, *Led*.
 It does simplify the setup and provides better slighly better self-documentation led_0.label instead of label[0].
 Added GPIO numbers into table as well, for confirming programming.

+### Version 7
+Used the combination of templates and variables to refactor the webpages to be far more simple.

 ## Additional Files Required
 ### secrets.py